catsclaw/triumphweb/content/play/winter.md

 ---

-Seven Youths for Seven Maidens
+Seven Youths and Seven Maidens
 ------------------------------

 The war is over.
 The Eternal City won, and the Cantons lost.
 It was a